 Related article: 6 Ways Veganism Helps the Environment

 This is a tough one, as you don’t want World War 3 to break out between you and your family or friends.
 It might take your loved ones a little bit of time to come around to the new you, but that doesn’t mean you should pack it in.

 Every vegan will be questioned and teased — this is your chance to prove the stereotypes wrong and educate.
-If you’re finding it really tough, then you might want to explain (politely) it to them that it’s not you’re being a fussy eater, but because your beliefs prevent you from being able to eat animal products.
+If you’re finding it really tough, then you might want to explain (politely) it to them that it’s not that you’re being a fussy eater, but because your beliefs prevent you from being able to eat animal products.